 Mathematical operators often have more than one meaning.
 Therefore the encoding of these blocks is intentionally rather shape based, with numerous instances in which several semantic values can be attributed to the same Unicode value.
-For example, U+2218 $2218 \circ \text{RING OPERATOR}$ may be the equivalent of white small circle or composite function or apl jot.
+For example, U+2218 2218

+• RING OPERATOR may be the equivalent of white small circle or composite function or apl jot.
 The Unicode Standard does not attempt to distinguish all possible semantic values that may be applied to mathematical operators or relational symbols.

-The Standard does include many characters that appear to be quite similar to one another, since they may well convey different meaning in a given context.
-Typically the choice of a vertical or forward-slanting stroke seems to be an aesthetic one, but both slants might appear in a given context.
+The Standard does include many characters that appear to be quite similar to one another, but that may well convey different meaning in a given context.
+On the other hand, mathematical operators, and especially relation symbols, may appear in various standards, handbooks, and fonts with a large number of purely graphical variants.
+Where variants were recognizable as such from the sources, they were not encoded separately.
+For relation symbols, the choice of a vertical or forward-slanting stroke typically seems to be an aesthetic one, but both slants might appear in a given context.
 However, a back-slanted stroke has almost always a distinct meaning compared to the forward-slanted stroke.
-Accordingly Version 3.2 of The Unicode Standard does not unify many characters that might appear to be only aesthetic variants of one another.
+See Section 13.xx "Variation Selectors" for more information on some particular variants.

-On the other hand, mathematical operators such as implies \Leftrightarrow and if and only if \leftrightarrow have been unified with the corresponding arrows (U+21D2 RIGHTWARDS DOUBLE ARROW and U+2194 LEFT RIGHT ARROW, respectively) in the Arrows block.
+Unifications.
+Mathematical operators such as implies \Leftrightarrow and if and only if \leftrightarrow have been unified with the corresponding arrows (U+21D2 RIGHTWARDS DOUBLE ARROW and U+2194 LEFT RIGHT ARROW, respectively) in the Arrows block.